vedantBCodes/Guessing-Game/README.md

 # Guessing-Game
+Just started learning javascript .
-Built a very simple Guessing Game using Javascript.
+And built a simple guessing game using javascript.
+Didn't include HTML and CSS yet .